Armed Forces MHFA courses

 One in four of us will experience a mental health issue at some point in our life, but there are members of our community who face unique risks and challenges to their mental health.

-Long periods of time away from family during service, exposure to high stress situations and trauma, and the difficulty of adjusting between military and civilian life – all can impact on the mental health of military personnel, veterans and their families.
+Long periods of time away from family during service, exposure to high stress situations and trauma, and the difficulty of adjusting between military and civilian life – all can impact on the mental health of serving and ex-serving personnel and their families.

 “It can strike anybody.
 It has no respect to rank, it has no respect to appointment.”
 John Stokoe, Retired Major General